NetworkSecurityConfidenceAnalysis/CAaaS/README.md

 # CAaaS
 Confidence Analysis as a Service

-This public project is a placeholder for a suite of projects being develped in part with the cooperation of the University of Colorado.
-If you were referred here by a research paper citation, the citations are organized by paper in the research area of this site.
-Other project resources are organized by topic.
+* This site is referenced in several research papers involving SDN Security Confidence Analysis.
+This reference material has been moved to a separate repository at https://github.com/ScottMelton/SDN-Security-Confidence-Assessment.

+This project, Confidence Assessment as a Service (CAaaS), is the repository for a suite of applications being developed in conjunction with the University of Colorado that attempt to provide a security confidence analysis for software defined networks.

 If you have any questions or would like access to a private project, feel free to contact Scott Melton at smelton2@uccs.edu.